Meshia13/coffee/README.md

 ### Description

-Blog website that utilize HTML and CSS.
-This blog features responsive design, custom styling, and interactive elements.
-Demonstrates proper HTML semantic, proper indentation, consistent styling, and clean code structure.
+One page website application for a coffee shop.
+This web application demonstrates how to fetch API's, proper HTML semantic, proper indentation, consistent styling, and clean code structure.

 ### Screenshot